xBourner/Dwains-Dashboardv3-Blueprints/card-blueprints/replace-cards/homekit_infused_blueprints/README.md

 ### Configuration

-To use this Blueprint copy the file homekit_infused_button_card_templates.yaml into /config/dwains-dashboard/button_card_templates/blueprints.

-Apply the blueprint you want the normal way.
-The templates in the blueprint will be used from the file homekit_infused_button_card_templates.yaml

-Make sure to restart Home Assistant after you copied all files.
+To use the button card templates install the content from homekit_style_templates_blueprint.yaml as a blueprint in Dwains Dashboard.
 Copy loader.svg and vanilla-titl.js to your config/www/ folder.
 Add "/local/vanilla-tilt.js" as a ressource in HA if you want a tilt effect.
+Make sure to restart Home Assistant after you copied all files.

+After you did all that you can add templates in your custom button card.
+For tmeplates look in the folders above.
+Screenshots and examples will be there.

 ### Installation: